JuanPabloFonseca/IgnCodeFooApplication/README.md

 All the code is mainly in Java (with a bit of SQL and XML hidden inside some Strings).

+For questions 1 and 2 of the application,
+1. The link to my video is https://www.youtube.com/watch?v=UgYa29_7syc
+2. The link to my Lincoln Log reasoning is https://docs.google.com/document/d/1beBAIdkaiT0oeFRzjO_0lYDu5p-SZ30k87ieuEk7ZXU/edit?usp=sharing

 Feel free to ask me any questions or use the code!!
 Have a nice day!!